 Four Academy Award Nominations including Best Picture.
 Awarded Three Academy Awards including Best Actor for Paul Muni, Best Original Story, Best Screenplay.

-The Life and Times of Louis Pasteur
+The Father of Germ Theory Louis Pasteur Documentary

 Related Figures in the Lucidcafé Library